ecphp/cas-lib/docs/pages/usage.rst

 Symfony
 -------

-The CAS Lib library can be used in a Symfony (4 or 5) project through the package `ecphp/cas-bundle`_
+The CAS Lib library can be used in a Symfony project through the package `ecphp/cas-bundle`_

-Test `the Symfony bundle demo application`_ now.
+Test `the Symfony demo application`_ now.

 See `the documentation of the ecphp/cas-bundle`_ for more information.

 .. _Apereo: https://www.apereo.org/
 .. _ecphp/cas-bundle: https://github.com/ecphp/cas-bundle
 .. _the documentation of the ecphp/cas-bundle: http://github.com/ecphp/cas-bundle
-.. _the Symfony bundle demo application: https://cas-bundle-demo.herokuapp.com/
+.. _the Symfony demo application: https://cas-bundle-demo.herokuapp.com/
 .. _CAS server with Proxy authentication enabled: https://heroku-cas-server.herokuapp.com/cas/login
 .. _drupol/psrcas-client-poc: https://github.com/drupol/psrcas-client-poc/
 .. _the bare PHP demo application: https://psrcas-php-demo.herokuapp.com/